 21 Driving Games for Electric Wheelchair Users

-Being given the freedom to explore & play with fun motivating activities.
+Your child needs to be given the freedom to explore & play with fun motivating activities.

 Begin with one familiar assistant.